 ASSESSMENT CRITERIA

 Each member of the Jury gives each candidate from zero to ten points for each type of achievement in a given field.
-The winner in the given field is the person who receives the most points.

 The following achievements are taken into account in the field of SCIENCE: